 What is a long-term fixed rate mortgage?

 A long-term fixed-rate mortgage is a product that provides a set interest rate for the duration of the deal.
-The most popular fixed-rate mortgages in the UK are for 2 or 5-year fixed rate terms, although there has been a spike in popularity for longer-term deals of 10 years or longer in the past couple of years.
-This comes as more lenders are reintroducing longer-term deals having pulled them following the financial crisis in 2007.
-Indeed, mortgage lenders Kensington Mortgages and Habito* has launched a 40-year fixed-term mortgage deal.
+The most popular fixed-rate mortgages in the UK are for 2 or 5-year fixed rate terms, although there are some good deals to be found if you choose a longer-term deal of 10 years or longer.
+Although many borrowers may hesitate to fix current mortgage rates over the long term, there are many scenarios where it could help with planning and budgeting.

 For more information on fixed-rate mortgages, read our article "What is a fixed rate mortgage?
 Everything you need to know"